Trump, in New Jersey, greeted by fired-up rally crowd amid impeachment fight

 "I'm sorry, House managers, you just picked the wrong criteria.
 You picked the most dangerous possible criteria to serve as a precedent for how we supervise and oversee future presidents," Dershowitz told the House Democrats, including head House impeachment manager Rep. Adam Schiff, D-Calif.

-Fox News' Kristen Fisher in Wildwood, New Jersey, Judson Berger, Chad Pergram and The Associated Press contributed to this report.
+Fox News' Kristen Fisher in Wildwood, N.J., Judson Berger, Chad Pergram and The Associated Press contributed to this report.